karlkeefer/pngr/README.md

 - `postgres/run-migrations.sh` will execute any new migrations

 ### Opening a psql client
-`docker exec -it pngr_postgres_1 psql --username postgres --dbname postgres` Remember to use `\q` to exit.
+`sudo docker exec -it pngr_postgres_1 psql --username postgres --dbname postgres` Remember to use `\q` to exit.

 ### Rebuilding your database from scratch
 If you want to clear out your postgres instance and start fresh, due to a bad migration or some other issue, normal container recreation isn't enough, because docker compose creates a volume for postgres data.

 To *fully* reset your postgres instance, run:
-`docker-compose down -v postgres && docker-compose --build --force-recreate`
+`sudo docker-compose down -v && sudo docker-compose up --build --force-recreate`

 ---